Saturn V Rocket and Gantry

 The design and drawing of this model took over 1200 hours and an estimated 2000 hours to print.

-This model uses the following colors
+This model uses the following colors in PLA and the approximate weights of materials used:

 It was built 99% using 2 Rep2's...and a Z18